simranmalhi/cse-455-final-project/README.md

 ### Evaluation

-To evaluate the accuracy of the score predictions, we calculated the test accuracies for each epoch by subtracting the difference of each predicted and actual scores and counting the number of predicted values that had a difference in value less than 0.00000001.
+To evaluate the accuracy of the image label predictions, we calculated the test accuracies for each epoch by comparing the expected image label with the predicted image label and calculating the percentage of predicted values that were correct.
+We did a similar calculation for the training accuracy.
 We determined that a final test accuracy greater than 30% would be acceptable.

-To evaluate the accuracy of the recommender system as a whole, we manually reviewed each of the ten song recommendations per user.
-We determined that the evaluation would be a success if each user had reasonably different song recommendations that align with the songs that they listen to and contain at least one song that they have listened to before.

 ---

-## Results
+## Results (TODO)

 Our results met the test accuracy criteria of being over 30%, as our final epoch had a test accuracy of 58%.
 However, this only meant that the predicted float values weren't very off from the actual values, which was easy to achieve since both the predicted and actual values were between 0 and 1.